Q. What are the flower show hours to enter blooms?

 Q. What’s this I hear about blind judging for the flower show?

 A. The identities of all entrants are concealed from the judges to not bias them.
 You may have heard about our partnership for many years with the San Diego Center for the Blind.
-Our fragrance categories are judged by visually-impaired judges so that the look of the flower has no influence on the result.
+Our fragrance categories are judged by judges with visual impairments so that the look of the flower has no influence on the result.

 Q. Do I have to register in advance to enter the flower show?